 I like to meet with students outside of class.
-In previous quarters students have gone over items on their category worksheets with me, discussed their weekly reflections, followed up on quiz questions, clarified or challenged an idea I introduced in class, pursued something in a reading that warranted further discussion, etc. In this instances students took the initiative to reach out.
-My one designated office hour isonly a placeholder; we can usually find a time to meet that is convenient for both of us after only a couple of e-mails, and I am open to setting up regular meetings with individual (or small groups of) students.
+In previous quarters students have gone over items on their category worksheets with me, discussed their weekly reflections, followed up on quiz questions, clarified or challenged an idea I introduced in class, pursued something in a reading that warranted further discussion, etc. In these instances, students took the initiative to reach out.
+My one designated office hour is only a placeholder; we can usually find a time to meet that is convenient for both of us after only a couple of e-mails.
+I am also open to setting up regular meetings with individual (or small groups of) students.